atparkweb/state_management_lecture/README.md

 ---

-## What problems do state management solve?
+## What problem does state management solve?

 ---